acoshirabbit/acoshirabbit.github.io/README.md

 ## Hop On The Revolutionary Memecoin!
 #### Fair launching on 15-03-2023 by 13:00 UTC, liquidity will be added and trading will commence immediately on all StellarDEXs.
 ### Discover Acoshi Rabbit And Stellar
-Stellar is a blockchain network that enables low-cost, fast and secure transactions, and it is the blockchain network on which the Acoshi Rabbit token is deployed. $ARBT token is a cryptocurrency that will last for as long as Stellar blockchain network exists.
-With Stellar's reliable and efficient infrastructure, $ARBT token aims to sustain wealth creation opportunities to everyone in the cryptoverse.
+Stellar is a blockchain network that enables low-cost, fast and secure transactions, and it is the blockchain network on which the Acoshi Rabbit token is deployed. $ARBT token is a cryptocurrency that will be in existence for as long as Stellar blockchain network exists.
+With Stellar's reliable and efficient infrastructure, $ARBT token aims to sustain wealth creation opportunities for everyone in the cryptoverse.
 ### About Acoshi Rabbit
-Acoshi Rabbit (ARBT) is a meme-inspired cryptocurrency that has learnt a few tricks from the memes father Dogecoin, deployed on the Stellar network to enable super fast, low-cost and secured peer-to-peer transactions. $ARBT is a cryptocurrency project that is hyper-focused on enriching both the poor, small and big players in order to promote a more profitable cryptoverse for everyone.
+Acoshi Rabbit (ARBT) is a meme-inspired cryptocurrency that has learnt a few tricks from the memes father Dogecoin, deployed on the Stellar network to enable super fast, low-cost and secured peer-to-peer transactions. $ARBT is a cryptocurrency project that is hyper-focused on enriching both the poor, small and big players and aims to promote a more profitable cryptoverse for everyone.
 ### Token Features
 #### Fair Launch
 Acoshi Rabbit is a cryptocurrency project for the masses, therefore $ARBT tokens are made available for everyone on the Stellar decentralised exchanges to ensure safety, full ownership and control by traders and holders.
 #### Liquidity Locked
-15% from $ARBT token total supply will be used to create XLM/ARBT and ARBT/USDC liquidity pools, the liquidity ownership will be renounced forever to secure the future of project.
+15% from $ARBT token total supply is deposited to create XLM/ARBT and ARBT/USDC liquidity pools, the liquidity ownership is renounced forever to continually secure invested funds and boost confidence for everyone.
 #### Project Funds
 05% of $ARBT tokens from total supply is reserved for official use, to continually sustain project enhancement and maintenance.
 ### Trade And Store $ARBT On